-is available for 3-6 year old children Monday thru Friday 9:30 a.m. to noon.
+Available for 3-6-year-old children Monday through Friday 9:30 a.m. to noon.
 This is a well supervised, unstructured morning play group.
 We ask that parents observe the age requirements, send only toilet-trained children and pick up their Wee Campers promptly at noon.
-We gather at the playground across from the Rec.
-Hall on nice days and in the Rockywold Toddler Play Area (the Sap House, Map #38) on rainy days.
+We gather at the playground on the Ball Field on nice days and in the Rockywold Toddler Play Area (the Sap House, Map #38) on rainy days.